 About The BNP Paribas Foundation

-Operating under the aegis of the Fondation de France, the BNP Paribas Foundation promotes dialogue between the banking world and its environment.
+Operating under the aegis of the Fondation de France, the BNP Paribas Foundation (unavailable link) promotes dialogue between the banking world and its environment.
 It focuses on three areas: culture, health and social solidarity.
 In the field of healthcare, the BNP Paribas Foundation assists researchers and doctors in the areas of medical research and clinical applications both in France and abroad.
 Drawing on the expertise of organizations recognized by the scientific community, its support often takes the form of financial assistance over a period of several years.

 About National Cancer Centre Singapore (NCCS)